harmony-one/onebtc/specs/onebtc-spec/docs/source/spec/fee.rst

 Function Sequence
 .................

-1. Calculate the fees assigned to all Staked Relayers using the `ParachainFeePool` and the `StakedRelayerRewards`.
+1. Calculate the fees assigned to all Staked Relayers using the `BridgeFeePool` and the `StakedRelayerRewards`.
 2. Calculate the fees for every Staked Relayer according to the reward distribution mode (SLA model activated/deactivated).
 3. Update the `TotalRewards` mapping for the Staked Relayer.